BenGitsCode/today-i-learned/bash-zsh/cat-madness.md

 # Today I learned...

-Brief background/introduction e.g. `I've been using this lately
+...something new about how `cat` works.

-These all produce exactly the same output.
+These all produce exactly the same output. 🙀

 ## Examples of use